DSPN/DataStaxDay/README.md

 Consistency in Cassandra refers to the number of acknowledgements replica nodes need to send to the coordinator for an operation to be successful while also providing good data (avoiding dirty reads).

-By default, we recommend a replication factor of 3 and consistency level of LOCAL_QUORUM for all operations.
+We recommend a ** default replication factor of 3 and consistency level of LOCAL_QUORUM as a starting point**.
 You will almost always get the performance you need with these default settings.

 In some cases, developers find Cassandra's replication fast enough to warrant lower consistency for even better latency SLA's.
 For cases where very strong global consistency is required, possibly across data centers in real time, a developer can trade latency for a higher consistency level.